thaddyyz/tp/docs/DeveloperGuide.md

 The instructions below give a brief overview on how to test the functions manually.

-- Head over to [Setup For Developers](settingUp.md) to setup your IDE.
+- Head over to [Setup For Developers](settingUp.md) to set up your IDE if you wish to edit the test cases.

 - :information_source: More test cases can be found in each of their respective test class under `src/test/java/seedu.duke`